CrawlForge

 batchbatch_scrape5crawlforge batch urls.txt

-actionsscrape_with_actions5crawlforge actions <url> --steps steps.json
+actionsscrape_with_actions5crawlforge actions <url> --script steps.json

 localizelocalization2crawlforge localize <url> --country DE